Miguel Herrera: América

 On 16 November 2011, Herrera was officially named manager of Club América.
-In his first press conference, Herrera revealed he had signed a six-month contract, saying, "[i]f in six months I don't give results, I’ll leave."
+In his first press conference, Herrera revealed he had signed a six-month contract, saying, "[i]f in six months I don't give results, I'll leave."
 On 7 January 2012, América defeated Querétaro 2–0, which was Herrera's first official victory with América.
 América finished the Clausura in third place and reached the semifinals, being eliminated by Monterrey by an aggregate score of 0–2.
 On 14 May, Miguel Herrera was ratified as manager.
 He led the club to a fourth-place finish the following Apertura, once again being eliminated at the semifinals stage following a 2–3 aggregate loss to Toluca.

 On 26 May 2013, América won the eleventh league title in its history by defeating Cruz Azul 4–2 on penalties after a dramatic comeback from a 0–1 first leg loss to tie 2–2 on aggregate, and playing the second leg with ten men for over 105 minutes.
 It was Herrera's first title in his managerial career after losing his two previous finals while at Monterrey.

 The following Apertura, Herrera led América to another league final after topping the league table with 37 points, however they were defeated by León.
 Midway through the tournament, Herrera was named interim coach of the Mexico national team; his assistant Álvaro Galindo coached América until Herrera's return in November.
 It was later announced that Herrera would take over as head coach of the Mexican team on a permanent basis.

 Mexico national team

 On 18 October 2013, Herrera was appointed interim head coach of the Mexico, replacing Víctor Manuel Vucetich to become the fourth national team coach within the span of a month.
 He led El Tri to a 9–3 aggregate victory over New Zealand in the inter-confederation play-off to qualify for the 2014 World Cup in Brazil.
 On 2 December, it was announced that Herrera would remain national team coach at least through the World Cup.

 At the World Cup, Mexico finished second in their group with 7 points, obtaining wins against Cameroon and Croatia and securing a scoreless draw against the host nation.

 They faced the Netherlands in the round-of-16, where Mexico was controversially eliminated after succumbing to a 2–1 defeat.
 On 3 December, he declared that his contract with the national team was renewed.
+His performances for 2014 had the IFFHS rank him as the 7th best manager of the year.

 Mexico failed to make it past the group stage of the 2015 Copa América, only attaining two draws and one loss.
 On 26 July 2015, Mexico won the CONCACAF Gold Cup after defeating Jamaica 3–1 in the final.
 Two days later, Herrera was released as coach of the Mexico national team after an alleged physical altercation with TV Azteca announcer Christian Martinoli – who had been critical of Herrera – while the two waited in the TSA line at the Philadelphia International Airport.